-- 2. Turn on the Hazard Warning flasher.

-- 3. Set the parking brake.

-- 4. Shift the automatic transmission into PARK, or a manual transmission into REVERSE.

-- 5. Turn the ignition to LOCK.

-- 6. Block both the front and rear of the wheel diagonally opposite of the jacking position.
+- 4. Shift the automatic transmission into PARK, or a manual transmission into REVERSE. - 5.
+Turn the ignition to LOCK. - 6.
+Block both the front and rear of the wheel diagonally opposite of the jacking position.
+For exopposite of the jacking position.
 For example, if changing the right front tire, block the left rear wheel.